ChengGuo2000/Learning-Notes_LLM-from-Scratch/appendix-A-learn/appendix-A-notes.md

 - `model.state_dict()` is a Python dict that maps each layer in the model to its trainable parameters (weights and biases).
 - `model.load_state_dict()` applies the parameters obtained from the reconstruction of the Python dict.

+## Training on GPU
+- To train on GPU, we simply need to change three lines of code.
+    - `device = torch.device("cuda")`: define a device variable that defaults to a GPU.
+    - `model = model.to(device)`: transfer the model onto the GPU.
+    - `features, labels = features.to(device), labels.to(device)`: transfer the data onto the GPU.
+- If a GPU is unavailable, try writing `device = torch.device("cuda" if torch.cuda.is_available() else "cpu")`.
+- I cannot access multiple GPUs, so I will skip section A.9.3 in the Appendix A.

 ## Useful Links
 - [PyTorch Website](https://pytorch.org/)
 - [Papers With Code - Trends](https://paperswithcode.com/trends)